sfjs/sf.js/README.md

 sf.instancesController.registerInstanceType(Crop,"js-sf-crop");
 ```

 Then, instancesController looks at DOM, and initialize new instance of module for each matched DOM node.
 Also it will init new instances if DOM node will be added later.

-## Local Development

-### Installation

-    npm install -g gulp
-    npm install

-### Building

-    gulp build - compile and browserify
+#todo documentation #14

 ## License